mambocab/useful/README.md

 ## For Everyone

-Let food rest after heating -- a little longer than you think you need to.
+Let food rest after heating or cooking -- a little longer than you think you need to.
 This goes double for the microwave.
 I know it hurts.
 I'm sorry.

 Writing is thinking.
-Be wary of tools that claim to help you write less.
+Be wary of tools that claim to help you spend less attention or effort on it.

 ## For Programmers